TH3PL4Y3R1/n_back/README.md

 1. Let conda install binary `wxpython` (and other compiled GUI dependencies) from conda-forge.
 2. Use pip (inside the environment) to install the exact `psychopy==2025.1.1` plus pure-Python/ wheel dependencies.

-This is handled automatically by `environment.yml` via its `pip:` section pointing to `requirements.txt` (which pins PsychoPy).
-Do NOT remove the pip install step or try to add `psychopy` under the conda dependencies list—doing so will downgrade PsychoPy.
+This is handled automatically by `environment.yml`: after solving the binary dependencies with conda it runs `pip install -e .`, which installs PsychoPy and the marker libraries from `pyproject.toml`.
+Keep that pip step in place instead of adding `psychopy` to the conda dependencies list; otherwise conda will downgrade the version.

 Quick verification after creation:
 ```bash